avdgaag/arjanvandergaag.nl/content/blog/better-feedback.md

 ## 1. Be optimistic

-First, make the feedback optimistic.
+First, make the feedback **optimistic**.
 The optimism does not come from being positive or negative, but from what you comment on, and in what way.
-When you're giving optimistic feedback, you make it personal, general and permanent.
-When you're giving critical feedback, you make it impersonal, specific and temporary.
+When you're giving optimistic _positive_ feedback, you make it personal, general and permanent.
+When you're giving optimistic _critical_ feedback, you make it impersonal, specific and temporary.

 For example, you could compliment your co-worker like so: